 - More affordable insurance rates.
 On average, drivers are saving 20%, or about $400, on their full ICBC car insurance annual premiums.

 - More care and coverage after a crash.
-All British Columbians will have access to better care and recovery benefits if they're hurt in an accident – regardless of who was responsible for the crash.
+All British Columbians now have access to better care and recovery benefits if they're hurt in an accident – regardless of who was responsible for the crash.

 More affordable insurance rates

 The main component that's causing the drop in rates is how ICBC manages payments for care benefits.
 The old auto insurance system involved high legal costs, which directly impact the insurance rates you pay.
 However, with ICBC's Enhanced Care coverage, those costs have largely been removed.
 Under the new model, ICBC can redirect the money towards improved care and recovery benefits instead of leaving it for the courtroom.

 So, you're asking, how much can I save?